electricjones/electricjones.github.io/_posts/2024-04-18-intro-to-game-science.md

 ### [Production](https://electricjones.me/tag/gs-production/) [gs-production]
 {: .article_subtitle }

 Production focuses on the craft of actually making games.
 This would include everything from impromptu games of tag to party card games to triple-A video games.
-This is the "how do you find the assets", "programming concepts", "game balancing", and all the craft concerns that are part of making games.
+This is the "how do you find the assets", "programming concepts", "graph walking", and all the craft concerns that are part of making games.
 {: .article_paragraph }

 ### [People](https://electricjones.me/tag/gs-people/) [gs-people]
 {: .article_subtitle }

 Games are never played in a vacuum.
-At least by my definition they are always played by people (or sometimes non-human animals).
+At least by my definition, they are always played by people (or sometimes non-human animals).
 So, the People Lens focuses on the social, cultural, and community aspects of a game.
 This would include indirect gaming culture like conventions, cosplay, and discussions.
 We look at games as ritual, games as performance, and games as folklore.
 {: .article_paragraph }

-In order to separate People from the next one (Philosophy), People is more tied to the social experiences of games and less to the psychological.
+People is more tied to the social experiences of games and less to the psychological.
 It looks at things from a third-person omniscient point of view, interrogating social structures and external performances.
 Anthropology and folklore feel at home here.
 {: .article_paragraph }

 ### [Philosophy](https://electricjones.me/tag/gs-philosophy/) [gs-philosophy]